Sin offering and salvation

 10 From time to time, a suggestion surfaces that Adam’s spouse sinned through sexual intercourse with the serpent.
 Perhaps here, rather than in Genesis, lies the origin of such ideas.

 12 Cedar was a generic description for various forms of internationally traded resinous wood, whose essential oils rendered them naturally resistant to rot and wood boring insects (see E. W. G. Masterman & Roland K. Harrison, “Cedar; Cedarwood,” ISBE, 1:626).
 Along with stone, cedar was therefore the material of choice for architectural details such as door and window frames.
+Poorer homes would have tended to use cedar, because of the cost of quarrying, transporting, and fashioning stone.

-13 The association between scarlet thread and Passover salvation probably underlay the spy’s choice of a sign for Rahab, for as Israel’s armies passed over Jericho, the sight of a cord of scarlet thread hung from a window frame preserved the life of the family within (Josh 2:18).
+13 The association between scarlet thread and Passover salvation probably underlay the spy’s choice of a sign for Rahab, for as Israel’s armies passed over Jericho, the sight of a cord of scarlet thread hung from a window frame was to preserve the life of the family within (Josh 2:18).
 Similarly, on the Day of Atonement scarlet thread was used to mark the goat to release.
 The original intention was probably that when an Israeli huntsman passed by a herd of wild goats, they could spare the one with the scarlet thread.

-14 The failure to mention fat removal in the case of the birds is not an issue, for the corresponding Noahic sin offering of two birds also fails to mention it.
+14 The failure to mention fat removal in the case of the birds is not an issue, for the corresponding Noahic

 16 The need to stay in the house made travel to a pre-established altar out of the question.
 Furthermore, amidst the deltaic brickfields of Goshen, uncut stones were presumably as rare as they usually are today in such places.
 Moreover, in most cases the cramped confines of workers dwellings would have made it impractical to set a fire big enough to consume the whole animal.